-The Board of Study in Earth Sciences has regularly updated the M.Sc. program in Water Resources Management introducing new courses and modifying existing ones to suit national needs.
+The Board of Study in Earth Sciences has regularly updated the Masters Programme in Water Resources Management introducing new courses and modifying existing ones to suit national needs.
 This proposal introduces a five-credit independent study module to improve writing/oral communication skills as applied to Water Resources Management.